-The Owen Academic and Career Support Center promotes the academic excellence and career development of all Heidelberg students.
+The Owen Academic and Career Support Center (OACSC) promotes the academic excellence and career development of all Heidelberg students.
 In order to maximize potential, all students are encouraged to take advantage of the integrated services the Owen Academic and Career Support Center provides.
-Private tutoring is available in all academic areas and study groups are organized on an as needed basis.
-Writing assistance is available for drafting and editing of assignments.
-Students with documented learning disabilities are encouraged to contact the Owen Academic and Career Support Center staff to arrange for appropriate accommodations.

-Additionally, the Office assists first- and second-year students with identifying majors through individual career advising, personal assessment and providing guidance for career exploration and life planning.
-Assistance in internships and full-time job and/or graduate school investigation and application is also available.
-Juniors and seniors are supported throughout their job search process, from development of a professional résumé to negotiating multiple job offers.
+Students are supported throughout their job search process, from development of a professional résumé to negotiating multiple job offers.
 Students may also take advantage of annual career fairs and other career-related events throughout the year.